julianazhu/sparkify-redshift-etl/README.md

 ## Sample Analytical Queries
-The `dashboard.ipynb` Juptyer Notebook contains some sample analytical queries that demonstrate potential use-cases for this DB, as well as some graphs of the data/tables.
+The `dashboard.ipynb` Juptyer Notebook contains some sample analytical queries that demonstrate potential use-cases for this data warehouse, as well as some graphs of the data/tables.

 ## Project Files
-* _etl.py_ - The main script that runs the ETL Pipeline from S3 to Redshift.
-* _setup_redshift.py_ - A script that sets up the required AWS resources including IAM role, permissions, Redshift cluster and DB.
-* _cleanup_redshift.py_ - A script that removes up created AWS resources including IAM role, permissions, Redshift cluster and DB.
-* _create_tables.py_ - Creates the tables on Redshift DB.
-* _sql_queries.py_ - Queries specified by the Sparkify Analytics team.
-* _dwh_config.json_ - Configuration file defining constants related to AWS resources.
 * _dashboard.ipynb_ - Some graphs of the DB plus some sample analytical queries.
+* _redshift/etl.py_ - The main script that loads the data from S3 to Redshift.
+* _redshift/setup_redshift.py_ - A script that sets up the required AWS resources including IAM role, permissions, Redshift cluster and DB.
+* _redshift/cleanup.py_ - A script that removes up created AWS resources including IAM role, permissions, Redshift cluster and DB.
+* _redshift/create_tables.py_ - Creates the tables on Redshift DB.
+* _redshift/queries.py_ - Queries specified by the Sparkify Analytics team.
+* _redshift/dwh_config.json_ - Configuration file defining constants related to
+AWS resources.

 ## Datasets
 #### Song Dataset